 Getting iVerify on the app store wasn’t easy, and took a few weeks of back and forth between Apple and Trail of Bits engineers.
 The main complaint from Apple was that the app recommended specific apps to improve users’ security, such as the password manager 1Password, the two-factor apps Google Authenticator and Authy, and the encrypted messaging app Signal, among other apps.
 Apple told Trail of Bits that recommending specific apps goes against the App Store’s terms of service.
 (Apple also did not allow iVerify to be on the Chinese App Store because it also recommends VPNs, which are illegal in China.)

-iVerify costs $4.99, and Trail of Bits plans of also licensing the underlying jailbreak detection tech, known as iVerify Core, to companies who want to integrate it in their products or customize it for their own employees.
+iVerify costs $4.99, and Trail of Bits also plans to license the underlying jailbreak detection tech, known as iVerify Core, to companies who want to integrate it in their products or customize it for their own employees.

 Guido hopes that with enough users, Trail of Bits will be able to catch attacks in the wild, and protect people from hackers.